tristanmckechnie/meta-heuristic-optimization/README.md

 # meta-heuristic-optimization
-Interesting in my Python programing capability?
+Interested in my Python programing capability?
 Have a look through these notebooks for some cool algorithms implemented from scratch.

 Playing around with metaheuristic optimization algorithms; GAs, PSOs, Simulated Anealing, multi-objective optimization, local searches etc.